nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_bundle.md

 tags: [design,structured]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured_development_bundle.html
-summary: "Guidance for populating and consuming the Bundle resource"
+summary: "Guidance for populating and consuming the Bundle profile"
 div: resource-page
 ---

 ## Introduction ##

-The headings below list the elements of the `Bundle` resource and describe how to populate and consume them.
+The headings below list the elements of the `Bundle` profile and describe how to populate and consume them.

 {% include important.html content="Any element not specifically listed below **SHOULD NOT** be populated or consumed." %}